Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Background

 and $Pr(a | y) = 1 - Pr(b | y)$.
 Intuitively, if $y = a$, the probability to output $b$ is $\frac{1}{ e^{\epsilon} + 1}$.
 As $y$ approaches $b$, its probability to output $b$ increases linearly and eventually reaches $\frac{ e^{\epsilon}}{ e^{\epsilon} + 1}$.
 Clearly, this algorithm adheres to $\epsilon$-LDP.

 To estimate the mean of $y$ from a group of objects, the first step involves computing the frequency of $b$ outputted by the perturbation algorithm, denoted as $\pi_b$.
-Subsequently, the mean of $y$ can be approximated as:
+Subsequently, the mean of $y$ can be estimated as:

-\section{Learning From LDP queries}
+\section{Learning from LDP queries}

 LDP ensures that all objects have indistinguishable outputs.
-However, the definition of LDP does not explicitly restrict how much an adversary can learn from an object.
+However, the definition of LDP does not explicitly restrict how much confidence an adversary can gain about any particular knowledge regarding an object.
 In this section, we will introduce a metric to quantify the amount of knowledge an adversary can acquire from a query and then demonstrate how LDP effectively prevents significant knowledge gain by the adversary.